 4 Ways to Write About Your Company Without Being Promotional

-How do you write about your company (or yourself) without sounding like a used car salesman?
+How do you write about your company or yourself as part of personal branding or thought leadership efforts without sounding like a used car salesman?

 It's a serious question — and one you’ll need to answer if you plan to get your expert content published.

 In my experience, when you're trying to figure out where to draw the line between storytelling and promotion, the best thing to do is familiarize yourself with what does work.
 Seeing thought leadership in action is key.

 With that in mind, here are four common approaches other members take with their content that we think work particularly well, how they can benefit you, and a few examples of each.

 What: Use a story or a narrative about your own company (e.g. how you solved a major problem) as a framework for discussing a bigger takeaway or lesson learned.

 Benefit: Telling part of your company’s story is a great way to share your organization’s culture and values in a highly engaging way.